Saturday, December 19, 2015

 Big Ben's (#27 - Rated 4.0 out of 12)

-This is a brew bottled by the Catawissa Bottling Company in the rolling hiss of Central Pennsylvania.
-They say they have been making Big Ben’s since 1926.
-They appear to stay true to simplicity, as the website looks like is from the 1990’s early Netscape Navigator built.
+This is a brew bottled by the Catawissa Bottling Company in the rolling hills of Central Pennsylvania.
+They say they have been making Big Bens since 1926.
+They appear to stay true to simplicity, as the website looks like it was built in the 1990s, early Netscape Navigator.
 That is about all the information I could find on them.
-Unfortunate there is little history, as I like to have a full background.
+Unfortunately, there is little history, as I like to have a full background.

-I have not seen the Acacia before and still not sure why it is added.
-Then I tried to see what Yucca Extractive was?
+I had never seen Acacia before and am still trying to understand why it was added.
+Then I tried to see what Yucca Extractive was.
 Web MD explained it best at this link.

 Nutrition 12 oz (from the bottle)